aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week05/index.md

 Pros:

 - No special hardware needed (any webcam that is able to output a 720p image will work)
-- Does also much more beyond the pose tracking
+- Does also much more beyond the pose tracking (face tracking, hand tracking, object tracking, image classification, image segmentation)
 - Multiplatform

 Cons: